panza-org/panza/documentation/RowImage.md

 `RowImage` (component)
 ======================

-An image stylized with sensible defaults for display in a <TouchableRowCell />
+RowImage composes FadeImage, providing it with sensible defaults for display within a row.

 Props
 -----